nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _does not have package moderation or package signing: https://chocolatey.org/about
 .. _installing software from untrusted sources: `Malware.`_

+On the bright side, most of the language-specific package managers, such as
+Haskell's ``cabal``,
+Perl's ``CPAN``,
+.NET's NuGet,
+Node.js's ``npm``,
+Python's ``pip``,
+and
+Ruby's RubyGems,
+are available on Windows.

-Linux has many mature packaging systems, including Fedora's ``.rpm``-based ``yum`` package manager, Debian's ``.deb``-based ``apt`` and ``dpkg``,
+Linux has several mature, general-purpose packaging systems, including Fedora's ``.rpm``-based ``yum`` package manager, Debian's ``.deb``-based ``apt`` and ``dpkg``,
 Arch Linux's ``pacman``,